Practical-DevOps-GitHub/github-terraform-task-vjachesl/.github/pull_request_template.md

-    ## Describe your changes

-    ## Issue ticket number and link

-    ## Checklist before requesting a review
-    - [ ] I have performed a self-review of my code
-    - [ ] If it is a core feature, I have added thorough tests
-    - [ ] Do we need to implement analytics?
-    - [ ] Will this be part of a product update?
-If yes, please write one phrase about this update
+ ## Describe your changes /n  ## Issue ticket number and link /n /n  ## Checklist before requesting a review /n  - [ ] I have performed a self-review of my code /n - [ ] If it is a core feature, I have added thorough tests. /n - [ ] Do we need to implement analytics? /n - [ ] Will this be part of a product update?
+If yes, please write one phrase about this update.